nilsfriess/PRQI-Examples/README.md

 # Example code for Projected Rayleigh Quotient Iteration

-This is the code that was used to produce the results and figures of [Friess, Gilbert, Scheichl: _A complex-projected Rayleigh quotient iteration for targeting interior eigenvalues_ (2023)](https://arxiv.org/).
+This is the code that was used to produce the results and figures of [Friess, Gilbert, Scheichl: _A complex-projected Rayleigh quotient iteration for targeting interior eigenvalues_, 2023 (Preprint)](https://arxiv.org/).

 ## Instructions for Example 1
 This example requires a C++ 11 compiler and Python 3.
 The C++ program generates the results, the Python script then visualises them.